As an Amazon Associate, we earn from qualifying purchases.

 Wired Motorcycle Intercom

-As far as efficiency and dependability is concerned, this is great because external interferences do not affect wire systems just as it would wireless systems.
+As far as efficiency and dependability are concerned, this is great because external interferences do not affect wire systems just as it would wireless systems.
 In addition, some wired motorcycle intercoms can be plugged into an FRS/GMRS radio.
 As long as it is capable of voice activation, it will probably work well with wired intercoms.

 This type is not expensive at all.
 However, some find it a bit hard to unplug the units every time they get out of the bike.